 A quick reminder to stop and celebrate victories both big and small along the way: in December 2018, one year after losing my mobility, we took a hike to celebrate progress!

 After a month of PT sessions, we failed to make any more progress on mobilizing my ankle.
 My physiatrist ordered an X-ray to see if anything was preventing progress – it held the good news that nothing in my ankle had fused.
 We put a hold on PT, added in some new calf stretches, and scheduled an MRI of the ankle to be sure the X-ray hadn’t missed anything.

 After strapping myself into my knee and ankle brace for a year, I shared the struggles and lessons learned.

 After wrapping up chemo, my oncologist recommended that we schedule an appointment with my surgeon to review the MRI results.
 The surgeon thought I was a good candidate and recommended undergoing an Achilles lengthening surgery.

-The Desmoid journey never truly ends even when treatment concludes.
+The Desmoid journey never truly ends even once treatment concludes.
 Even so, it’s a fight worth fighting.
-I wouldn’t be who I am today if I hadn’t received my diagnosis.
-And while I wouldn’t wish the same diagnosis on anyone, I am grateful for the lessons I have learned along the way.
+While I wouldn’t wish the same diagnosis on anyone, I am grateful for the lessons I have learned along the way.